Free QuoteGet Help Now

 Citizens Property Insurance Corporation is one of the most misunderstood entities in Florida's insurance landscape.
 Some homeowners treat it as a last resort to be avoided at all costs.
 Others assume it's automatically the best option because it's backed by the state.
 The truth is more nuanced — and understanding it could save you thousands of dollars or protect you from a catastrophic coverage gap.

-What Is Citizens Insurance?
+What Is Citizens Insurance in Florida?

 Citizens Property Insurance Corporation is a not-for-profit, state-created insurer established by the Florida Legislature in 2002.
 It was created to serve as the "insurer of last resort" — meaning it provides coverage for Florida homeowners who cannot find affordable coverage in the private market.